baby bath stuff

 Albee Baby

 Bathtime can be one of the best parts of your day—a chance for your kiddo to splash, laugh, and play.
-(Just don’t remind them they’re actually getting clean, too.)
+(It's a wonderful sensory experience and a powerful bonding ritual.)
+Just don’t remind them they’re actually getting clean, too.
 But any nervous parent knows that safety is just as important as fun.
 With a few simple precautions, your little one can enjoy splishing and splashing while you get down to serious bathtime business—sudsy mowhawks.
 Our practical tips will make bathtime safe and less anxiety provoking for everyone.
 Get ready for lots of bubbles, wrinkly toes, and major peace of mind.

 Start with Sponge Baths